raspberrypilearning/sense-hat-advent-calendar/en/step_5.md

   all_pics = f.readlines()
 ```

 + You can test whether this has worked by adding code into the **main program** section to clear the screen and display a picture of your choice.
-For example, this code will show the picture for the 7th December which is a candy cane:
+For example, this code will show picture 7 which is a candy cane:

 ```python
 # ------------------------------------------------